-- Overseas Issuer: an issuer incorporated or otherwise established in a jurisdiction outside Hong Kong. - An Overseas Issuer which is already listed on another stock exchange, may secondary list on the Main Board under Chapter 19 of the Listing Rules. - The Exchange/SFC Joint Statement on the Listing of Overseas Issuers however prevents a secondary listing on the Exchange of issuers whose "centre of gravity" is in China. - The Consultation Paper proposed creating a new concessionary route to secondary listing for Chinese issuers under a new Chapter 19C. - Chapter 19C came into effect on 30 April 2018 and allows a company primary listed on a Qualifying Exchange to secondary list on the Exchange (Qualifying Issuers). - A Qualifying Exchange includes NYSE, NASDAQ or the "premium listing" segment of LSE's Main Market. - Chapter 19C is not restricted to issuers incorporated or established overseas, and applies to both Overseas Issuers and Hong Kong incorporated issuers.
+An Overseas Issuer (an issuer incorporated or otherwise established in a jurisdiction outside Hong Kong) which is already listed on another stock exchange, may secondary list on the Main Board under Chapter 19 of the Listing Rules.
+The Exchange/SFC Joint Statement on the Listing of Overseas Issuers however prevents a secondary listing on the Exchange of issuers whose "centre of gravity" is in China.

+The Consultation Paper proposed creating a new concessionary route to secondary listing for Chinese issuers under a new Chapter 19C.
+From 30 April 2018, Chapter 19C will come into effect and allow a company primary listed on a Qualifying Exchange to secondary list on the Exchange (Qualifying Issuers).
+A Qualifying Exchange includes NYSE, NASDAQ or the "premium listing" segment of LSE's Main Market.
+Chapter 19C is not restricted to issuers incorporated or established overseas, and applies to both Overseas Issuers and Hong Kong incorporated issuers.